ibm-cloud-docs/schematics/sc-agent-infra-setup.md

     - **Services and Software** > `<agent_prefix>-logdna` the status as **Active**.
     - **Clusters** > `<agent_prefix>-iks` the status as **Normal**.

-    Optional, you can search the provisioned resources with the user tag you specified in the [Resources list](https://cloud.ibm.com/resources/){: external} page.
+    Optional: you can search the provisioned resources with the user tag you specified in the [Resources list](https://cloud.ibm.com/resources/){: external} page.
     {: note}

 ## Next steps